bfontaine/freesms/README.md

     [sudo] pip install freesms

-Starting from v0.2.0 the library is only tested on Python 3.x, but it should work on 2.7.
+Starting from v0.2.0 the library only supports Python 3.x.

 Usage
 -----